Seiten

 Bild von begleitenden Familienangehörigen in den USA

-Visas for family members
+US visas for L-1 family members

 Accompanying spouses and unmarried children under the age of 21 may be eligible for a derivative L-2 visa upon application for the same period as the principal applicant.
 If the children reach the US age of majority (21), they must change their nonimmigrant status or leave the country.